gnosis/dx-docs/source/index.rst

 It is fully on-chain and permissionless.
 There is no restriction besides the fact that tokens traded on the DutchX must be `ERC20`_ compliant.

 It was developed by Gnosis Limited as infrastructure of the Ethereum Blockchain.
-It is upgradeable and those powers are retained by the dxDAO (dxDAO.daostack.io).
+It is upgradeable and those powers are retained by the [dxDAO](https://dutchx.readthedocs.io/en/latest/dxDAO.html).
 Gnosis Limited is not part of the dxDAO and retains absolutely no miscellaneous powers over or to affect the DutchX.

 .. raw:: html